OpenEvalProject/evals/manuscripts/elife-104139/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02r109517 Department of Pharmacology, Weill Cornell Medicine, Cornell University New York United States
+1. Department of Pharmacology, Weill Cornell Medicine, Cornell University New York United States ([ROR:02r109517](https://ror.org/02r109517))

 † Corresponding author

 ## Abstract

-N 6 ,2’- O -dimethyladenosine (m 6 Am) is a modified nucleotide located at the first transcribed position in mRNA and snRNA that is essential for diverse physiological processes. m 6 Am mapping methods assume each gene uses a single start nucleotide.
+N 6,2’-O-dimethyladenosine (m6Am) is a modified nucleotide located at the first transcribed position in mRNA and snRNA that is essential for diverse physiological processes. m6Am mapping methods assume each gene uses a single start nucleotide.
 However, gene transcription usually involves multiple start sites, generating numerous 5’ isoforms.
-Thus, gene-level annotations cannot capture the diversity of m 6 Am modification in the transcriptome.
-Here, we describe CROWN-seq, which simultaneously identifies transcription-start nucleotides and quantifies m 6 Am stoichiometry for each 5’ isoform that initiates with adenosine.
-Using CROWN-seq, we map the m 6 Am landscape in nine human cell lines.
-Our findings reveal that m 6 Am is nearly always a high stoichiometry modification, with only a small subset of cellular mRNAs showing lower m 6 Am stoichiometry.
-We find that m 6 Am is associated with increased transcript expression and provide evidence that m 6 Am may be linked to transcription initiation associated with specific promoter sequences and initiation mechanisms.
-These data suggest a potential new function for m 6 Am in influencing transcription.
+Thus, gene-level annotations cannot capture the diversity of m6Am modification in the transcriptome.
+Here, we describe CROWN-seq, which simultaneously identifies transcription-start nucleotides and quantifies m6Am stoichiometry for each 5’ isoform that initiates with adenosine.
+Using CROWN-seq, we map the m6Am landscape in nine human cell lines.
+Our findings reveal that m6Am is nearly always a high stoichiometry modification, with only a small subset of cellular mRNAs showing lower m6Am stoichiometry.
+We find that m6Am is associated with increased transcript expression and provide evidence that m6Am may be linked to transcription initiation associated with specific promoter sequences and initiation mechanisms.
+These data suggest a potential new function for m6Am in influencing transcription.

 ## Introduction